 Daylight can be lit with the full brightness of the lights.
 Naturally, you cannot be up on a ladder, changing filters in the middle of the play, as these lights are often overhead in the audience area, at least in a small theater as ours was.

 Fresnel Lighting on Tripods

 Fresnel lights are most commonly used; it refers to the type of lens in front of the lamp itself, and was first designed for and used in lighthouses to guide ships.
 This kind of lens delivers a bright, and focused beam of light.
-(Note that the 's' in the word is silent; 'frah-nel'.)
+(Note that the 's' in the word is silent; 'freh-nel'.)
 It takes its name from its inventor, Augustin Fresnel.

-Not only that you can’t be climbing ladders and adjusting lights in the middle of the audience, but also, those lights get bloody hot!
+Not only can you not be climbing ladders and adjusting lights in the middle of the audience, but also, those lights get bloody hot!
 You don’t want to mess with them until they are cool.
 The solution is to hang as many lights as you need for mood changes as near to each other as possible, then change the angle from the adjustment point on the lights.

 The lighting technician is responsible not only for all this, but also for making the connections, and being sure they all work from the lighting director’s control board.
 This involves not only knowing which controls operate which circuits, but also the wattage of the various lights, so that not too much load is placed on any one circuit.
 You don’t want a sudden blackout in the middle of your play!

 Stage Lighting is Part of the Show